brycie-boy/The_Cosmos/The consciousness element.md

-## The space element  #
+## The consciousness element  #

-The space element, one of the two additional elements ([[The great elements]]), represents empty space.
-The internal space element includes the ears, the mouth, the nostrils, the anus, etc.
+When all other elements have been viewed through [[The three characteristics]], there remaines the concsiousness element, one of the two additional elements ([[The great elements]]), which is used to cognise [[Sensations]] and the arising and passing of contact between the internal and external [[Six sense bases]] which these feelings are dependent.

 ___